tringi/papers/windows-state-of-icons.md

 Today, if an application wishes to have nice and crisp icon on the Taskbar, it checks Windows version (after navigating through the [compatibility lies](https://learn.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1)), and uses 24×24 (scaled by DPI) when on Windows 10 or later.
+This is exactly what my [example testing app](https://github.com/tringi/win32-dpi) in the screenshot on the left does.

-Yes, what happens if Microsoft changes it again, is a very valid question.
+So what happens if Microsoft changes it again?

+That's a very valid question.

 Ugly icons will happen.

 Again.

 That's the answer.

-We just hope to see the change in the [Insider Program](https://www.microsoft.com/windowsinsider/) early enough to adapt our apps, before the build reaches maturity ...and users.
+We just hope to see the change in the [Insider Program](https://www.microsoft.com/windowsinsider/) early enough to adapt our apps, before the build reaches maturity.
+And users.

 This breaks when the app is pinned though.